vibbits/irefindex/vsc/README.md

 ## Known issues with sources

-### BAR
+### IRDOWNLOAD

+- BAR can not be downloaded, due to infrastructure issues on their side.
+The resource is still included in the `./ansible/vars/sources.yml` file but will result in an error.
+- INNATEDB can not be downloaded, due to infrastructure issues on their side.
+The resource is still included in the `./ansible/vars/sources.yml` file but will result in an error.
+- IPI can not be downloaded, due to infrastructure issues on their side.
+The resource is still included in the `./ansible/vars/sources.yml` file but will result in an error.
-This resource can not be downloaded, due to infrastructure issues on their side.
+- CORUM can not be downloaded, due to infrastructure issues on their side.
 The resource is still included in the `./ansible/vars/sources.yml` file but will result in an error.

 ## FAQ